No Dogs Available

 What are “Dogs Like Link?”

 “Dogs Like Link” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Link lives for his daily bone.
 He has become a super chewer and can’t be trusted with stuffed toys.
 He’s loyal and a good guard dog.
 He pretends to protect the family from anything outside whether it be another dog or a leaf blowing across the lawn.
 He loves napping on the couch and making sounds while dreaming.”